wix-incubator/angular-tree-control/README.md

   - `dirSelectable` : are directories (nodes with children) selectable?
 If not, clicking on the dir label will expand and contact the dir.
 Defaults to `true`.
   - `equality` : the function used to determine equality between old nodes and new ones when checking whether a replacement node should be expanded and/or marked as selected.
 Defaults to a function which uses `angular.equals()` on everything except the property indicated in `nodeChildren`.
   - `isLeaf` : function (node) -> boolean used to determine if a node is a leaf or branch.
 The default function checks for existence of children of the node to determine leaf or branch.
-  - `defaultExpanded` : array[node] - an array of nodes to be expanded in the tree by default
   - `injectClasses` : allows to inject additional CSS classes into the tree DOM
     - `ul` : inject classes into the ul elements
     - `li` : inject classes into the li elements